 1. Focusing on quantity rather than quality

 This is probably the biggest SEO mistake I see in the blogosphere.
-Increasingly, search engines are focusing on quality over quantity.
+Increasingly, Google is focusing on quality over quantity.

 Writing 1 really well written, well organised blog post that really helps your readers is far, far better for SEO than writing 10 rushed, badly written, disorganised, poor quality posts.

 In fact, focusing on quality over quantity really is the essence of good SEO strategy in 2023.
 These days, the way to truly rank number 1 on Google is simply to BE THE BEST RESULT.
 And the best result is never going to be a poorly written, sloppy, or very short post – no matter how well you do all the other elements of SEO!